How to Make Banana Nut Muffins

 Do I need to adjust this recipe for high-altitude baking?

 Reduce baking powder to 2 teaspoons if at high altitude.
-This was tested by our photographer who baked these muffins in Denver, CO.
 You may need to adjust more or less depending on your altitude.

 How do I bake TALL banana nut muffins?

 Bread flour has a higher level of protein content than all-purpose flour.
 That extra protein will allow the flour to absorb more moisture and add more structure.
 The result?
 Extra tall muffins that are still super moist and tender!

 Although bread flour does work best, you can use all-purpose flour.
 If you’ve got it, opt for King Arthur All-Purpose Flour, which has a higher protein content.

 Tall muffin tip #2: Bake at a high temperature!

 In this recipe, we bake at a high temperature for 425°F the entire time to get tall, beautiful muffins.

 You may have seen techniques that call for an initial burst of heat and then require you to drop the temperature down.
 I personally don’t love this method because all it takes is one time when you forget to lower the temperature, resulting in scorched muffins.

 Tall muffin tip #3: Fill your muffin cavities 3/4 full with batter!